Posts

 Image

 Here we are, still in February but it sure feels like spring.
 I know these warm sunny days could change overnight back to cold and snow, I had better take advantage of the weather while I can.
-East of Lurton between Cave Creek to the west and Falls Branch on the east is a ridge known as Shulers Point.
-I’m going here today to investigate an area I haven’t been to before and while I'm at it hike along some lovely blufflines.
-Shuler East Bluffs Shuler Road (FS 1236) and/or (NC 5090) follows the ridge out to the point then zig-zags down the mountain and follows Cave Creek all the way to Bass.
+East of Lurton between Cave Creek to the west and Falls Branch on the east is a ridge known as Shuler's Point.
+I’m going here today to investigate an area I haven’t been to before and while I'm at it hike along some lovely bluffs.
+Shuler East Bluffs Shuler Road (FS 1236 and/or NC 5090) follows the ridge out to the point then zig-zags down the mountain and follows Cave Creek all the way to Bass.
 I have my doubts that this road can be driven by anything other than possibly an ATV, I don’t know, but I’ll check it out as far as I can get.
 Not bad up on the ridge, just a little narrow but I soon come to what appears to be the end of the line.
-East Shuler Falls At a Forest Service gate is a sign ‘Road Closed’ but the gate is open, I pull into a nice big parking area on
+East Shuler Falls At a Forest Service gate is a sign ‘Road Clos...

 163 Rock Wall Road along North Fork Illinois Bayou